Goalsetter raises $3.9 million to teach financial literacy to kids – TechCrunch

 The company is also launching a massive campaign next week for Black History Month with the goal of closing the wealth gap among Black children and kids of color through financial education.

 “It’s one thing to put a debit card into your teenager’s hands,” said Court.
 “That’s great.
 That teaches them how to spend money.
 It’s another thing to teach kids the core concepts about how to build wealth, or to know the difference between putting your money into an investment account, or putting your money into a CD versus a mutual fund versus a savings account.
 We teach what interest rates are, and what compound interest means.
-Our focus is on is financial education because it’s not enough to teach kids how to spend.”
+Our focus is on financial education because it’s not enough to teach kids how to spend.”

 Goalsetter raised $2.1 million in 2019 and now adds this latest round to that for a total of $6 million raised.
 This latest round was oversubscribed, giving Court the opportunity to be super selective about her investors.